CU-Boulder-CRDDS/Research-Data-Foundations-Camp-2024/content/introduction/code_of_conduct.md

 We are committed to providing a welcoming and supportive environment for all people, regardless of background or identity.
 As such, we do not tolerate behavior that is disrespectful to our teachers or learners or that excludes, intimidates, or causes discomfort to others.
 We do not tolerate discrimination or harassment based on characteristics that include, but are not limited to, gender identity and expression, sexual orientation, disability, physical appearance, body size, citizenship, nationality, ethnic or social origin, pregnancy, familial status, veteran status, genetic information, religion or belief (or lack thereof), membership of a national minority, property, age, education, socio-economic status, technical choices, and experience level.

-In order to foster a positive and professional learning environment, we encourage the following kinds of behaviors in all Bootcamp-related activities and interactions:
+In order to foster a positive and professional learning environment, we encourage the following kinds of behaviors in all Research Data Camp-related activities and interactions:

 * Use welcoming and inclusive language
 * Be respectful of different viewpoints and experiences